gatsbyjs/gatsby/docs/docs/themes/using-a-gatsby-theme.md

 For example, `gatsby-starter-blog-theme` is a theme starter for the `gatsby-theme-blog` package.

 A **regular Gatsby starter** creates a new Gatsby site that is preconfigured for a particular use case.
-The resulting site effectively forks off the starter — after it’s created, the site maintains no connection to the starter.
+The resulting site effectively forks off the starter — after it's created, the site maintains no connection to the starter.

 A **Gatsby theme starter** creates a new Gatsby site that installs and configures one or more Gatsby themes.
 When a starter installs a theme, it maintains the connection to that theme as a standalone npm package.